stas/rota/readme.txt

 Basic Rota Management was built to solve basic scheduling based on user options.
 It auto-generates a timetable/schedule based on user availability for each day.

-We used this to manage hundreds of volunteers during [Transilvania International Film Festival](http://www.tiff.ro/)
+We used this to manage dozens of volunteers during [Transilvania International Film Festival](http://www.tiff.ro/)

+_Some of the usecases can be:_
+* scheduling of timetables
+* scheduling of the conference rooms/speakers
+* scheduling of locations/volunteers for an event

 == Installation ==